It takes all sorts and you don't find a more varied bunch of people than in the paranormal

 As well as theory, the book has detailed accounts of the author's paranormal investigations, which includes accounts of the activity witnessed and recorded and how it can be explained by Patrick's theory.
 Although again, these investigations employ no methods of obtaining evidence that are significantly different to that obtained by ghost hunters.

-You can find out more about Patrick's theory in his book, 'Quantum Paranormal: A 21st Century Analysis Of The Paranormal Phenomena', which is available from Amazon now, or by joining in with the hearty debate on Patrick's Facebook group.
+You can find out more about Patrick's theory in his book, 'Quantum Paranormal: A 21st Century Analysis Of The Paranormal Phenomena', which is available from Amazon now.
 His theory will also feature in the upcoming US television series, 'Paranormal Outcasts'.